Terms And Conditions

 Article 3.
 Definition of the Service offered by TRUE to the Issuer

-TRUE provides the “Digital Accreditations Service”-solution, enabling Issuers to create unique Electronic Accreditations (or Credentials) and to send them to the Recipients and store them in a secure manner.
+TRUE provides the “Digital Accreditations Service”-solution, enabling Issuers to create unique Electronic Documents, to publish them on a subdomain of the issuers choice, and send them to the Recipients email, as well as store them in a secure manner.

-TRUE guarantees the identity of the Issuer giving out the Electronic Accreditation and the unchangeability of the Electronic Accreditation / Crt, after it has been approved /accepted by Recipients.
-TRUE does not guarantee the validity of any of the content in the Electronic Accreditation / Crt, just that it cannot be changed after issued by the Issuer.
-The Issuer is solely responsible for making sure the data in the Electronic Accreditations / Crt are correct when issued.
-The TRUE icon/logo will be present on each Crt as proof of the document content uniqueness and security.
+TRUE guarantees the identity of the Issuer giving out the Electronic Accreditation and the unchangeability of the Electronic Accreditation / Document, after it has been approved/accepted by Recipients.
+TRUE does not guarantee the validity of any of the content in the Electronic Accreditation / Document, just that it cannot be changed after issued by the Issuer.
+The Issuer is solely responsible for making sure the data in the Electronic Accreditations / Document are correct when issued and published on the web.
+The TRUE icon/logo will be present on each Document as proof of the document content uniqueness and security.

 Article 4.
 Definition of the Service offered by TRUE to the Issuer and Recipient

-The Internet platform offers to Recipients a page with a specially designed interface for the presentation of Electronic Accreditations / Crt, which may then be made publicly accessible by anyone.
+The Internet platform offers to Recipients a page with a specially designed interface for the presentation of Electronic Accreditations / Documents, which may then be made publicly accessible by anyone.

-The Electronic Accreditation / Crt is generated on the initiative of the Issuer.
+The Electronic Accreditation / Document is generated on the initiative of the Issuer.

-Access to the Electronic Accreditation / Crt enable anyone to assess the veracity of the information provided by the Issuer.
+Access to the Electronic Accreditation / Document enable anyone to assess the veracity of the information provided by the Issuer.

 The Issuer is fully responsible for all information uploaded or accessed by TRUE.
 Issuer need to fully cooperate with GDPR rules and regulations.